mrrajatgarg/my_project_works/README.md

 **Website**

-It's a blogging website build using Django Framework.
+It's a blogging website build by me just for fun using Django Framework.
 See the website:

 [http://pythonwebsite.appspot.com/](http://pythonwebsite.appspot.com/)